 The AUA is a leading advocate for the specialty of urology and works at both the federal and state level on behalf of its members and their patients.
-Our legislative priorities were developed using input from an Association-wide survey of members and sister society leaders.
+Our legislative priorities were developed using input from an association-wide survey of members and sister society leaders.
 Federal and state priorities were developed by the Legislative Affairs and State Advocacy committees, respectively.
-Both sets of priorities were approved by the AUA Board of Directors in February 2017.
+Both sets of priorities were approved by the AUA Board of Directors in February 2018.

 - Preserve access to appropriate prostate-specific antigen (PSA) screening.